 Many organizations mistakenly treat ROI as a one-time post-launch report.
 But real intranet ROI comes from continuously aligning the platform with evolving business needs and user expectations.

 The best way to maximize intranet ROI is to start with the end in mind.
 A clearly defined strategy, smart goals, and measurable targets will allow you to track performance over time—and make sure the intranet evolves in line with business needs.
+One of the most important roles of the business case is to give leadership confidence that the intranet will deliver measurable business value.

 To maximize intranet ROI, start by building a solid business case that defines why the investment is needed—and what success looks like.
 Whether you're launching a new platform or optimizing an existing one, this step is essential for aligning stakeholders, securing executive support, and laying the groundwork for long-term measurement.